gitgitgittt/VulTomographer/README.md

 This is the project that includes the code and datasets for the paper titled "Perform a CT Scan of the Vulnerability: Multi-Agent Vulnerability Assessment via Scene Recovery"

+How to run, please follow these steps:
+i) Download the dataset and decompress it

 # Behavioral model for vulnerability assessment.
 <img width="875" height="261" alt="image" src="https://github.com/user-attachments/assets/3c0c27db-346a-4c11-a711-2396369763c5" />